jusvarrr/MQTT-Subscriber-on-OpenWRT-Router/README.md

 # MQTT-Subscriber-on-OpenWRT-Router

-This program implements an MQTT subscriber and publisher system on a OpenWRT router.
+This package "mqttsub" implements an MQTT subscriber and publisher system on a OpenWRT router.
 It includes features like subscription to multiple MQTT topics, user authentication, data encryption using TLS, event-based notifications to email, and logging.
-The user can configure multiple topics and receive notifications when specific messages containing matching topics, paramters and condition is received from these topics.
-Also it can view events logs on specific by running the script filtering by topic or date.
+The user can configure multiple topics and receive notifications when specific messages containing matching topics, paramters and condition are received by the broker running on the same router.
+Also event logs can be viewed by running the script and filtering by topic or date if needed.

-## Functional Requirements:
+## Features:
 - Multiple Topic Subscriptions
-- Topic Data Viewing in a database
+- Topic Data Viewing in a database with filters
 - MQTT User Authentication can be used
 - TLS Encryption can be used
 - Event Rules
 - Logging
-- Background Operation
+- Background Service running as daemon

-## Non-Functional Requirements:
-- Written in C.
-- **Libraries**:
-  - Mosquitto: Provides MQTT functionality for both the publisher and subscriber.
-  - libcurl: Used to send email notifications when an event rule is triggered.

-## Getting Started

-These instructions will help you set up and run the program on your router.

 ### Installation
 #### Prerequisites